MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-data-factory.md

 With Data pipelines, you can:

-- **Pipeline Generation**: Using natural language, you can describe your desired pipeline, and Copilot will understand the intent and generate the necessary data pipeline activities.
+- **Pipeline Generation**: Using natural language, you can describe your desired pipeline, and Copilot will understand the intent and generate the necessary Data pipeline activities.
-- **Error message assistant**: troubleshoot data pipeline issues with clear error explanation capability and actionable troubleshooting guidance.
+- **Error message assistant**: troubleshoot Data pipeline issues with clear error explanation capability and actionable troubleshooting guidance.
 - **Summarize Pipeline**: Explain your complex pipeline with the summary of content and relations of activities within the Pipeline.

 ## Get started

-Data Factory Copilot is available in both Dataflow Gen2, and data pipelines.
+Data Factory Copilot is available in both Dataflow Gen2, and Data pipelines.

 ### Get started with Copilot for Dataflow Gen2